Download (PDF: 311 KB)

-Since its initial creation, there have been several changes and to both PPP and the EIDL advance grants, reflecting the ongoing economic challenges presented by the COVID-19 pandemic and the need for greater flexibility for the small businesses participating in the programs.
+The PPP loans and the EIDL advance grants evolved from their creation in the spring 2020, reflecting the ongoing economic challenges presented by the COVID-19 pandemic and the need for greater flexibility for the small businesses participating in the programs.
 This FAQ provides the most up-to-date information on both programs, their requirements, and how borrowers can achieve forgiveness.

 The December 21, 2020 COVID-19 relief bill made some major changes to PPP, including a streamlined forgiveness process for borrowers of less than $150,000 in loans; allowing some hardest-hit small businesses access to second-draw PPP loans; giving certain 501(c)(6) organizations access to the program; and correcting an IRS ruling to allow for business expenses paid for with PPP loan money that is later forgiven to be tax-deductible.
 This FAQ reflects the current, most up-to-date rules for the programs.

 What is the SBA 7(a) Paycheck Protection Program?